 The ability to attract new members and make them feel comfortable takes more than a friendly demeanor.
 Corporate fitness center staff need the proper background and training to be most effective.
 At EXOS, we look for fitness professionals with a four-year degree and nationally recognized, accredited certifications.
 We also offer on-site and online continuing education opportunities to our employees.

-2. Trainers provide a high level of relevant programming.
+2. Coaches provide a high level of relevant programming.

 Programming is tied with outreach.
 Machines and weights are enough for some employees, but others only want classes.
 “Classes offer the group dynamic and motivation, and they’re often the gateway into the fitness center,” Wolfenbarger says.
 But an impactful class schedule doesn’t just happen.
 It needs to be carefully crafted to meet the needs of the population.
 A trained staff can customize programming and schedule classes that are productive and fit into the workday.
 “Staff members can also set objectives and create team challenges, making exercise fun and further engaging employees,” Wolfenbarger says.